ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

-RFC8989 also created two other tracks to obtain eligibility: (1) serving as a working group chair or secretary in the past three years, and (2) author or editor of two IETF Stream RFC in the past five years, including internet-drafts in the RFC Editor queue.
+RFC8989 also created two other tracks to obtain eligibility: (1) serving as a working group chair or secretary in the past three years, and (2) author or editor of two IETF Stream RFCs in the past five years, including internet-drafts in the RFC Editor queue.

 This document discusses some of the first principles that inform the design of